 October 7th, 2019

-After having an “interesting” summit bid for Tent Peak, we, of course, wouldn’t ever do another trek or make an attempt for another mountaineering objective; well, wrong… Ben jokingly looked at me as we were walking and said “What about another peak?
+After having an “interesting” summit bid for Tent Peak, we had sworn off another mountaineering objective; well, our memory didn’t serve us well… Ben jokingly looked at me and asked, “What about another peak?
 We could try Mardi Himal”.
-Without hesitation, I said “yeah, let’s do it!”.
+Without hesitation, I said, “yeah, let’s do it!”.
 We both looked at each other as if the other wasn’t serious, but we both were.
 Hastily, that day we decided we would get smart from the lessons we learned of our last Himalayan peak attempt.
 Ben went through our gear, gave me a list, and I went shopping for the necessities.

 October 8th, 2019 – Ben’s 28th Birthday!!

 After tarp shenanigans were done, I set up the tent and started loading most of our things into it.
 During this time, I got 4 leech bites – one on my thigh that didn’t stop bleeding for 2 hours?!
-He was a HUGE leech; he had somehow managed to get under my rain pants and since I was wearing shorts underneath he was right on the skin (pukes).
-They always find you when you’re not moving, the only times that we’ve gotten the bites is when we are chilling at camp.
+He was a HUGE leech!
+As a result of wearing shorts under my rain pants, it was able to latch right onto my skin.
+They always find you when you’re not moving.

 Ben finally got into the tent after I made some curried noodles for dinner in our stove.
-We enjoyed a hot meal (much better than the energy bars we ate on Tent Peak) and afterward, since it was Ben’s birthday, I pulled out some candles I had sneakily bought the day before and sang “Happy Birthday” to my best friend.
+Nothing better than a hot meal on the mountain, a nice change from Tent Peak.
+As a birthday surprise, I pulled out some candles I had sneakily bought the day before and sang “Happy Birthday” to my best friend.

 October 9th, 2019

 We thought it would be a short day, but of course we were wrong.
-At least this day, we were still able to follow a somewhat clear trail up the mountain and it only lightly rained, so I was still in good spirits compared to the night before where I was faking it ’til I was happy.
-Our next camp we made at a shepherds’ hut since putting up the tarp would be much easier and we could make a fire in the fire pit, or so we thought!
+At least this day, we were still able to follow a somewhat clear trail up the mountain and it only lightly rained.
+I was still in good spirits compared to the night before where I was faking it ’til I was happy.
+After several hours up the trail, we found a shepherds’ hut as our next camp; putting up the tarp would be much easier and we could make a fire in the fire pit, or so we thought!

-It was the first “fight” Ben and I had on the trip as we took turns making tee pees or log cabins to try to start a fire and we’d critique each other’s fire starting skills when in the end we both clearly needed some improvement in this area… at least we got a hot meal with our stove.
+It was the first “fight” Ben and I had on the trip as we tried to start a fire.
+We critiqued each other’s fire-starting skills when in the end we both clearly needed some improvement in this area… at least we got a hot meal with our stove.

 After our failed fire attempts, Ben and I played 3 rounds of the game golf.
 I ended up winning and gloated so much (not that this is atypical)!
 It was really fun, just a chill relaxing evening in the tent after a long day of walking.
 It’s fun to be with Ben, to just connect with him.